RMCox/Portfolio/README.md

 Overview of Data Science projects to date

 ## [Project 1: Fraud Detection]
-Created a Model to detect instances of Online Credit Card Fraud, implementing solutions that fullfilled the additional requirement for interpretability, and addressed the specific nuances of Fraud Detection.
+Created a Model to detect instances of Online Credit Card Fraud, implementing solutions that fulfilled the additional requirement for interpretability, and addressed the specific nuances of Fraud Detection.

 * Exploratory Data Analysis and Data Wrangling.
 * Evaluation and subsequent rejection of Principle Component Analysis.
 * Oversampling to address Data Balance.
-* Evaluation of Metrics, and Precision/Recall tradeoff.
+* Evaluation of Metrics, and Precision/Recall trade-off.
 * Feature Engineering motivated by findings from EDA.
-* Comparision and Assessment of various Models, Considering Success Metrics, Interpretibility and Computational Expense.
+* Comparison and Assessment of various Models, Considering Success Metrics, Interpretability and Computational Expense.
 * Conclusion to Implement Random Forest model using Engineered Features.
-* Grid Search for Hypyerparameter Tuning.
+* Grid Search for hyperparameter Tuning.
 * Discussion of Practical Implementation into a Bank's Strategy.

 ![Decision Tree](Images/decision_tree_limited.PNG)

 ## [Project 2: Musical Genre Classification]
-Created and compared 2 Neural Networks to classify a database of 1000 audio tracks into their 10 musical genres: A convolutional neural network trained on visual representations of the audio, and a linear neural network based on extracted musical featues.
+Created and compared 2 Neural Networks to classify a database of 1000 audio tracks into their 10 musical genres: A convolutional neural network trained on visual representations of the audio, and a linear neural network based on extracted musical features.

 * Pre-processed the audio files using functions to pad and crop.
 * Extracted key features of the Audio using the Librosa package, e.g. spectral bandwidth.